stephankaag/omniauth-atproto/README.md

     client_jwk: OmniAuth::Atproto::KeyManager.current_jwk)
 end
 ```
-You will have to generate keys and the oauth/client-metadata.json document (a generator should come soon)
+You will have to generate keys and the oauth/client-metadata.json document (a generator should come soon).

 ```ruby
 #lib/tasks/atproto.rake